ktshacx/KTScoin-Blockchain-With-Nodejs/README.md

 $ npm run node_4
 $ npm run node_5
 ```

+## Config
+Change the values on .env file

 ## Frondend 🐱‍👤
 We are developing the frontned and feel free to contribute to our project.